-I’ve shared before my selection of the best beautiful books to treasure for years to come, but here I wanted to focus on the most beautiful illustrated books for adults (with some beautiful children’s books, too).
+I’ve previously shared my selection of beautiful books to treasure for years to come, but here I wanted to focus on the most beautifully illustrated books for adults (and some beautifully illustrated children’s books, too).

-Here are some of my favourite beautiful books with stunning illustrations, covers, and typesetting that make for the perfect gift for yourself or others.
+Here are some of my favourite books with beautiful illustrations that make for perfect gifts for yourself or others.
 Pour a cup of tea and unwind with these exquisitely illustrated books…

 The most beautiful illustrated books to admire and treasure